serlo/mediawiki-parser/README.md

-# mediawiki-peg-rust
+# mediawiki-parser
-This project aims to develop a parser for mediawiki markdown on the basis of Parsing Expression Grammars.
+This project aims to develop a parser for a subset of mediawiki markdown on the basis of Parsing Expression Grammars.
 It currently features a generated parser and test generation from a specification document.
 A simple binary to read from a file and write yaml to stdout is provided.

-Although compatibility with the online MediaWiki markup is desirable and worked towards, this parser will focus on a useful subset of the markup language for now.
-Instead, providing useful error messages and encouraging semantic markup will be a priority.
+## Disclaimer

+The goal of mediawiki-parser is *not* full compatibility with MediaWiki and all of it's quirks.
+It is intended to be used if rejecting exotic or malformed input is fine.
+The markup supported is currently largely oriented towards the need of a specific MediaWiki Project and will likely not change drastically without external contributions.

+If you want to parse any MediaWiki with all its weirdness, take a look at [Parse Wiki Text](https://github.com/portstrom/parse_wiki_text) instead.

 ## Currently supported MediaWiki: